Energy Assessment Services in the UK

 An Energy Statement shows how developments can use energy efficiency measures and renewable technologies to reduce the developments’ energy demand and carbon emissions.

-Energy Statements are not national law; however many local and regional planning authorities require them as part of a planning application to demonstrate compliance with their policies as part of their commitment to greener buildings.
-This is most common in urban areas, especially the London boroughs where policies such as the London Plan are in force.
+Energy Statements are not required by national law.
+However, many local and regional authorities request them for planning applications.
+They show compliance with policies that support greener buildings.
+This is especially true in urban areas, including London boroughs where policies like the London Plan apply.

 Our reports assess the feasible energy efficiency measures and renewable options that your development can achieve in order to comply with the authorities’ policies and requirements.